gustavo-hillesheim/dart-code-coverage/README.md

 These are the available options and flags for configuring the coverage report:

 - **--showUncovered, -u**: Shows uncovered files.
 Defaults to true.
 - **--package-dir, -d**: Specifies the directory in which coverage will be calculated.
+Defaults to use current directory.
 - **--minimum, -m**: Specifies minimum expected coverage.
 If line or file coverage does not reach this value, process will exit with code 1.
 - **--include, -i**: Specifies which files to include in coverage output using one or multiple regexes.
 - **--exclude, -e**: Specifies which files not to include in coverage output using one or multiple regexes.
 - **--ignore-barrel-files**: Ignores barrel files in coverage output.
+Defaults to true.
 - **--inline-files**: Shows whole file path in output lines instead of using tree view.
 - **--test-args, -t**: Specifies additional arguments for the internal `dart test` or `flutter test` command.